opentext-idol/java-powerpoint-report/README.md

 The template must consist of two slides in the following order:

 1. a slide with a doughnut chart
-2. a slide with a xy scatterplot chart, with three data series: a time-based x-axis, a numeric primary y-axis, and a numeric secondary y-axis.
+2. a slide with a xy scatterplot chart, with three data series:
+- a time-based x-axis
+- a numeric primary y-axis
+- a numeric secondary y-axis.

 You can see an example template in [template.pptx](src/main/resources/com/hp/autonomy/frontend/reports/powerpoint/templates/template.pptx), and an example of embedding your logo into the default master slide in [validTemplateWithLogo.pptx](src/test/resources/com/hp/autonomy/frontend/reports/powerpoint/validTemplateWithLogo.pptx).